 Floating decks are simple, attractive and relatively easy to build.
-Adding a floating deck in your back yard can provide a much-needed platform for patio furniture, a grill, a hammock and other backyard amenities.
+Adding a floating deck to your backyard can provide a much-needed platform for patio furniture, a grill, a hammock and other backyard amenities.

-- It takes up less than 200 square feet
+It takes up less than 200 square feet

 - It’s not more than 30 inches above the ground